The Celestron TrailSeeker 8x42 binoculars are a great option for astro-travel and they're currently at their best price ever with a $90 saving

-Get the Celestron EclipSmart 10x25 Solar Binoculars for their best price in over a year — a fantastic pair of binoculars for safe observation of the sun.
+A partial solar eclipse will occur at sunrise in North America and mid-morning across Europe on March 29, 2025.
+One of the most cost effective and safest ways to view the eclipse or for general safe sungazing is with a pair of the best solar eclipse glasses.

-We rate Celestron's EclipSmart 10x25 Solar Binoculars as one of our best solar binoculars for safe sungazing at their usual price of $34.95.
-Right now, they are even better value as you can pick them up with a $20.29 saving in this binoculars deal — a terrific buy for viewing the partial solar eclipse on March 29.
+Right now, just in time for the big day Amazon is offering 10% off a ten-pack of Medical King Solar Eclipse Glasses.
+These come CE and ISO certified as safe shades for direct sun viewing — which also includes a free bonus Solar Eclipse guide with a map.
+These solar eclipse glasses can also double up as a smartphone filter should you with to view and take images via your smartphones camera.

-Buy the Celestron EclipSmart 10x25 Solar Binoculars for just $14.66 at Amazon.
+Buy the ten-pack of certified and approved Medical King Solar Eclipse Glasses for just $8.99 at Amazon.

-The Celestron EclipSmart 10x25 Solar are a great pair of binoculars for anyone new to sungazing and wanting to get great views of the partial eclipse without shelling out too much.
-As the name suggests, these are great binoculars for safe observation of the sun and feature Celestron Solar Safe filter technology.
+After the excitement of the total solar eclipse over North America last year, the partial solar eclipse on March 29 will be the first one visible in North America since April 2024.
+In the lead up to that total eclipse many retailers sold out of solar viewing glasses so we advise grabbing them now rather than missing out and being tempted to take a look with your naked eye — which can result in the risk of permanent eye damage.

-The generous field of view allows users the ability to easily locate and view the entire solar disk safely with non-removable glass solar filters that fully meet ISO12312-2 requirements.
-They also have a slimline design and an overall weight of just 11.15 oz — so perfect for on-the-move sungazing.
+Save 10% on these budget-friendly solar eclipse viewing glasses.
+They are CE and ISO certified so are ideal for observing the sun without the risk of damaging your eyes.
+Easy to use, can be adapted as a smartphone filter too, and the ten-pack means there are plenty pairs to go round to enjoy the partial eclipse with friends and family.

 Get the Space.com Newsletter